Are you struggling to make sense of synthesis essays, unsure where to begin, or how to enhance your writing?

 Check out this sample template; it will help you learn the basics of synthesis essay structure.

-The ap lang synthesis essay requires students to analyze information from various sources to discuss the topic of their essay.
+The AP Lang synthesis essay requires students to analyze information from various sources to discuss the topic of their essays.
 Refer to the sample AP language synthesis essay to learn how you can write a perfect synthesis essay.

 Knowing how to write synthesis essays in different styles is important.
 Given below are some examples of synthesis essays in different formats.